apricotweave91483/misc/README.md

 **Purpose**
 - Send Messages texts from the terminal
 - Uses macOS GUI automation
-- Useful for quick notifications or scripts that need to ping a phone
+- Maybe scripts that need to ping a phone

 ---